abitofdots/tokenloss/README.md

       1. ##### Settings for NFT writer's creative topics

-         - AI has three appearaces.
+         - AI has three appearances.
 (You can draw several pictures on one character.)
            1. Basic appearance in virtual reality.
               1. It usually looks like a cute monster.
+It is illegal for AI to take on human form in public places.
+There is hierarchy between human and AI.
            2. Appearance in a human form in virtual reality.
-              1. It is illegal for AI to take on human form in public places.
-(There is hierarchy between human and AI.)
            3. Appearance of a robot to enter the real world.
 This is because AI created in virtual reality does not have a physical body.

 3. ### **Goal of the tokenloss project**